 You can fill out a "Medicare Authorization to Disclose Personal Health Information" form so Medicare can give your personal health information to someone other than you.
-You can get a copy of the form by visiting Medicare.gov/medicareonlineforms or by calling 1-800-MEDICARE (1-800-633-4227).
-TTY users can call 1-877-486-2048.
+You can find the form by visiting Medicare.gov/medicareonlineforms or get a copy of the form by calling 1-800-MEDICARE.
 You may want to do this now in case you become unable to do it later.